Trump announces 2024 run for president

 While not entirely unexpected, his entrance into the 2024 presidential race comes at an unusual time.

-Most early polling shows him as the frontrunner for the 2024 GOP presidential nod.
-But there are signs that other prospective candidates may be catching up, most notably Florida Gov. Ron DeSantis, a longtime Trump ally whom a growing number of Republicans see as a top-tier pick for the White House.
+Most early polling shows him as the front-runner for the 2024 GOP presidential nod.
+But there are signs that other prospective candidates may be catching up, most notably Florida Gov. Ron DeSantis.
+A growing number of Republicans see DeSantis, a longtime Trump ally, as a top-tier pick for the White House.

 While DeSantis has downplayed the notion that he has presidential ambitions, he hasn’t ruled out a 2024 bid.
 Strengthening his argument for a presidential run was the fact that he notched a 19-point landslide victory in the midterms that sent him to a second term with a governing mandate.